CCOG for HE 255 Winter 2022

 THEMES, CONCEPTS, IDEAS

-Discuss local, national and global public health issues that are portrayed in film.
+- Discuss local, national, and global public health issues as they are portrayed in various forms of media.

-Evaluate the scientific and medical accuracy as it is presented in film.
+- Evaluate the scientific accuracy as it is presented in film and media.

-Understand the current roles and function of federal, state, local and international public health agencies in the public health.
+- Understand the current roles and function of local, state, federal, and international public health agencies.

-Analyze how socially disadvantaged groups in society can achieve self-empowerment through inquiry and targeted activism.
+- Analyze how groups in society can achieve self-empowerment through inquiry and targeted activism.